On a problem of Erdos and Hajnal: A negative relation from simple pcf arguments

 \qedref{thmnegfrompcf}

-A corollary to the above theorem gives an answer to the question of Erd\H{o}s and Hajnal.
+A corollary to the above theorem gives a partial answer to the question of Erd\H{o}s and Hajnal, by proving the consistency of the negative relation even if $2^\mu>\mu^+$.
 Within the proof of this corollary we force with $\mathbb{Q}_{\bar{\mu}}$ from \cite[Definition 2.3]{MR2987137}.
 For being self-contained, we unfold the definition of this forcing notion.